kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 `(A | B) & C = (A & C) | (B & C)`

 In word terms: an apple or banana that is large is the same as a banana that is large or an apple that is large.

+#### All types are unions of intersections

+You can think of as all types as being a union of some intersection.
+These are cases of necessary conditions.
+The `{ a: string, b: number } | null` can be thought of as two cases `*object*` or `null`.
+In the first case there are two neccessary conditions that `obj.a: string` **and** `obj.b: number`.
+In a sense the reduction above is forming the minimum cases.

 ## Parametrised types
 Often called generics and used to model structures that are dependent on some type: parameter can be added to various definitions to specifying insertion of types at certain places.
 This can be useful for providing templates for types.